 In Modern, you can play Exarch in this deck, too!
 In fact, you can build a really, really good Jeskai Control deck with these two cards!
 Saheeli Rai can even Scry 1 for you and deal 1 damage to each opponent!
 Then you get to play all the counter magic and burn spells your typical Jeskai deck would already play!
 Saheeli can also copy other creatures and artifacts you control.
 So you can still get value from either half of the combo even if the other half becomes somehow unavailable.

-Fortunately, as good as the interaction between these cards are, it's not going to be as dominant as the combination of Splinter Twin & Deceiver Exarch became.
+Fortunately, as good as the interaction between these cards are, it's not quite as dominant as the combination of Splinter Twin & Deceiver Exarch became.
 There are instant speed ways to deal with the Guardian, like Fatal Push with Revolt active.
-There is Declaration in Stone in Standard, and potentially Fatal Push, as well.
-But the Declaration is still Sorcery speed, so it could still be too late of an answer.
-It’s also possible to burn away Saheeli before the Guardian can copy her, which is fairly easy to do since she brings herself down to a single loyalty.
-So it’s a bit easier to disrupt than Deceiver Exarch and its 4 toughness was during its Standard days.
+There was Declaration in Stone in Standard, and Fatal Push, as well.
+But the Declaration was Sorcery speed, so it was often too late of an answer.
+It’s also possible to burn away Saheeli before the Guardian can copy her.
+This is actually fairly easy to do since she brings herself down to a single loyalty.
+So, it’s a bit easier to disrupt than Deceiver Exarch and its 4 toughness was during its Standard days.

 Still, this combo was still a strong one to build around in Standard.
 Many players are shocked that no one at Wizards R&D caught this very obvious combination.
 Some people called for an emergency ban of Felidar Guardian.
 One Twitter user also demanded an apology from Wizards for their oversight.
 It seemed that Wizards committed an extremely obvious design blunder.
 Aether Revolt was already considered an overpowered set as it is, so creating a new infinite condition seems just absurd.

-Is the Saheeli Rai & Felidar Guardian Really Broken?
+Is the Saheeli Rai & Felidar Guardian Combo Really Broken?

 Did one or both cards actually need to be banned?
 There was the sentiment that it would likely take the printing of other cards to bring this deck to a dangerously over-powered level.
 However, with Wizards now making banned and restricted list announcements more often, players decided that if it did become too busted, it would be dealt with.

 In the early going of Aether Revolt being legal in Standard, Saheeli Rai & Felidar Guardian combo decks performed quite well.
 Jeskai Saheeli was the most successful build at the outset.
 A Jeskai Saheeli deck placed 7th at SCG Columbus.
-There are also four-color Saheeli decks that are performing well, and are also often known at Copy Cat Combo.
-Even in Modern, Copy Cat Combo has also seen some success, at least on Magic Online.
+There were also four-color Saheeli decks performing well, known as 4-Color Copy Cat Combo.
+Even in Modern, Copy Cat Combo saw early success, at least on Magic Online.

 Was the Copy Cat combo a design blunder on the part of Wizards?
 Clearly, this particular interaction was overlooked.
-It was definitely a strong enough combo to be at the core of a Standard deck from the get-go - and perhaps a solid Modern build will still be found in the long run.
+It was definitely a strong enough combo to be at the core of a Standard deck from the get-go.
 Fortunately, Wizards recognized that Copy Cat combo was becoming oppressive in the format, before it became the Splinter Twin combo in Standard all over again.

 Of course, another deck would take Copy Cat Combo's place in needing the banhammer.
 But that was for a much different reason, and that's a whole different story altogether.